 You will be asked to respond to a single question daily.

 What if I indicate that I have symptoms?

 If you report symptoms consistent with COVID-19, you will be asked to self-isolate and provided with information to seek medical advice and/or testing.
 Students and faculty with symptoms may not attend classes in person.

 Responses to symptom questions will not be shared with other campus personnel, including Curry Health, nor with the local health department.
 UM will be monitoring response rates from students, faculty and staff to determine compliance with this important health monitoring process.

 In addition to responding daily to a self-attestation prompt from the app, encourage friends and colleagues to do the same.
 This only works if we all share in the responsibility.

 I receive an error when trying to open the Questionnaire that says “There has been a error viewing or registering your Quick Poll”.
 What should I do?

-There is a new version of the UMontana app in the Apple App Store, and the Google Play store.
-Please make sure you’ve updated your app to the latest release which will resolve this error.
+There is a new version of the UMontana app in the Apple App Store and Google Play Store.
+Please make sure you’ve updated your apps to the latest release which will resolve this error.

 For Apple iPhone users, after downloading the most recent release (August 2020 release), you may have to logout/login again to clear this error.
 To do that, within the UMontana mobile app, click the “Settings” button at the bottom, then scroll down and the last option is “Logout”.
 You will then be asked to login again to set your profile and login with your NetID and password.